Teaching and Learning at Longridge

 At Longridge School we value the significance of effective teaching and learning i.e. teaching and learning that robustly focuses on promoting the greatest outcomes for our children and young people both in terms of education, personal and social development and readiness for life beyond school.

 We follow a primary model as the basis for our class structure with students grouped according to their developmental stage rather than age groups and learners working from a base classroom with their key (class) teacher.
-Some lessons, such as Science, Food Technology and Art may be taught by subject leads in our specialist rooms.
+Some lessons, such as Science, Food Technology, PSHE and Careers may be taught by subject leads in our specialist rooms.

 During our school day, we aim to provide lots of opportunities for experiential learning, utilising outdoor space whenever possible both within the school grounds and in the wider community to create concrete memories that students can recall and apply to their classroom based learning.
 We strive to provide joyful yet meaningful learning across all the key stages.

-At Key Stage 2 and 3, we have adopted a thematic curriculum where learners encounter key vocabulary across a range of subjects, supporting word recognition, word meaning and spelling.
+At Key Stage 2 and 3, we utilise a theme from our English texts and align the theme to other foundations subjects such as humanities, R.E and PSHE wherever possible to enable learners to encounter key vocabulary across a range of subjects, supporting word recognition, word meaning and spelling.
 Through our cross curricular theme which runs across an entire term, we aim to promote fluency, independence, maintenance and generalisation of knowledge and skills in our learners.
-Our curriculum for KS2 and 3 covers Maths, English, ICT and Computing, Art, The world Around Us (Science, Humanities and R.E) Independence (Life skills and Home Cooking) and Healthy Living (P.E., PSHE, Food Technology)
+Our curriculum for KS2 and 3 covers Maths, English, ICT and Computing, The world Around Us (Science, Humanities and R.E) Independence (Life skills and Home Cooking) and Healthy Living (P.E., PSHE, Food Technology)